wp-plugins/boxers-and-swipers/readme.txt

 1. Upload `boxers-and-swipers` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-* If you are using an image gallery of WordPress, please describe the short code as follows. : [gallery link="file"]

 == Frequently Asked Questions ==

 none